Tight Bounds on Polynomials and Its Application to Dynamic Optimization Problems: Conclusion

 \section{Conclusion}

-A pseudo-spectral method for DOPs was presented that not only rigorously enforces inequality constraints, but also allows for tight polynomial bounds to be achieved via flexible sub-intervals.
-A proof was provided demonstrating the ability to achieve tight polynomial bounds with a limited set of sub-intervals.
+A pseudo-spectral method for DOPs was presented that not only rigorously enforces inequality constraints but also allows for tight polynomial bounds to be achieved via flexible sub-intervals.
+A proof was provided, demonstrating the ability of a piecewise-monotone polynomial to be tightly constrained using a finite set of sub-intervals.

-Imposing the DOP dynamics over flexible sub-intervals leads to a non-convex optimization problem, in general.
-In some applications with linear dynamics, the non-convexity of the proposed approach may be a drawback, in comparison with SOS or fixed sub-interval approaches.
-An in-depth study of this non-convexity, as well as potential convexification techniques are worthy of further research.
+Flexible sub-interval discretizations may also result in more challenging optimization problems.
+This is not only due to the introduction of non-linearities in the dynamic equations but also due to non-unique solutions, given the different combinations of equally optimal sub-interval lengths.

+Further research could explore convexification and regularization techniques, as well as conditions under which tightly-constrained trajectories correspond to stationary points of the optimization problems.

 \appendices